Traditional Thai Reflexology

 ★ how to prepare and care for your Thai foot stick.

-You will be given an illustrated manual, Thai foot stick and a bottle of organic Thai oil.
+You will be given an illustrated manual, Thai foot stick, a bottle of organic Thai oil and lifetime access to a video of the session protocol.

 Who Can Attend: